This site contains affiliate links. We may earn a commission at no cost to you.

 On 9 March 2026, Australia’s age verification mandate officially kicked in.
 Adult websites now have to verify every single visitor’s age using government ID, facial scanning, or credit card checks.
 Rather than build these invasive systems, major platforms like Pornhub simply blocked Australian users entirely.

 Even if you’re willing to hand over your ID, the privacy risks are significant.
 You are creating a permanent record linking your real identity to your browsing habits — stored by a third-party verification company you’ve likely never heard of.
 One data breach and that information is out in the world forever.
+The privacy risks of handing over your passport to a verification company are substantial — think Optus-scale breach, but the leaked data links your real name to your adult browsing history.
 A VPN routes your traffic through a server outside Australia, so age-gated sites never see an Australian IP address and verification never triggers.
+For a full breakdown of which adult sites are blocked in Australia versus which have implemented verification, see our updated site list.

 ISP throttling on Optus, Telstra, and TPG